sagepublishing/text_cleaning/source/corpora.rst

-.. _Resources:
+.. _Corpora:

 #################
-Resources
+Corpora
 #################

-This page contains demontsration of the kind of text processing Texti can facilitate, including examples of data sources and workflows.

-Below are a few tables with corpora relevant to political science research, categorized by country and key source, a link for where to find them, whether they need cleaning etc.
+This page contains several corpora relevant to political science research, categorized by country and key source, a link for where to find them and a note if they are not free.
+We are working with many on these to develop Texti.

 Parties and elections
 ^^^^^^^^^^^^^^^^^^^^^